BreakellrZ/Murder_Mystery/README.md

 - I would first like to thank my Code Institute mentor, Brian O'Hare, for guiding me, providing tips such as adding the time module, and os module, plus giving me feedback during this project he was a great help.

 - I would like to credit Code Institute.
-Their challenges and mock project heloed me learn the fundamentals of Python.
+Their challenges and mock project helped me learn the fundamentals of Python.

 - I would like to credit [Lucidchart](https://www.lucidchart.com/pages/landing/uml-diagram-software?utm_source=google&utm_medium=cpc&utm_campaign=_chart_en_tier1_desktop_search_strategic_dsa_) for providing a free to use service, I was able to design my FlowChart from this website.